 Water is by definition the scarcest and most precious resource for humankind.
 It takes up to 7.500 litres of water to produce an average pair of jeans (source: United Nations).

 On top of this figure, it should be accounted the great quantity of water that gets polluted by chemicals constantly poured into local rivers.
 2,5 billion tons in China alone.

 Big denim brands have started to become environmental conscious and some claim they have been able to reduce their average water consumption to less than 4.000 litres.
 It is undoubtedly a great achievement, however we believe this is still not enough.

 Our mission is to inspire and contribuite promoting a new wave of conscious shopping, focused on long lasting, low impact clothes.
-Reduce your consumption, buy less, buy smart.#reclaimfashion
+Reduce your consumption, buy less, buy smart.

-The leit motiv of our work is to sustainability, in all of its aspects.
+The leit motiv of our work is to responsibility, in all of its aspects.
 Our garments are made only with existing fabrics: vintage jeans and dead stock.
-Packaging, down to our business cards are made with recycled materials.
-We do not process any sort of washing whatsoever, so the colour of our jeans is exclusively the result of years of wear of its past life.
+Packaging, labels, hand-tags, down to our business cards are made with recycled materials.
+For our upcycled products we do not process any sort of washing whatsoever, so the colour of our jeans is exclusively the result of years of wear of its past life.

 We recently introduced a new line of products made with industrial leftover fabrics (almost entirely received by our denim partner Candiani), dyed with cotton-powder obtained by pre-owned cotton garments, divided by colour and shredded into powder.
 Such process allows us to reduce water usage to 3 to 8 litres of water per garment.